Skip to Main Content

 • Not all advanced searches will be the same

-• specifically search author, title
+• specifically search by author, title, or language

-• select type of resource
+• select the type of resource

-• select date range
+• select a date range

 Lakehead Library